-The Attitude of Undergraduate Female Students to Oocyte Donation in Rivers State, Nigeria
+The Attitudes of Undergraduate Students to Oocyte Donation in a university of Nigeria: A Cross-sectional Study

 Abstract

 Background: Invitro fertilization serves as a remarkable breakthrough technology to assist infertile couple have children of their own.
 This may involve the process of oocyte donation.